 To be clear, this past literature has generated a number of important facts and insights.
-However, in recent years the key policy efforts aimed at changing the number and characteristics of foreign nationals allowed to enter the US have been raised not in the context of immigration policy discussions, but rather have been articulated by the national security community as potential pathways for meeting the science and engineering workforce needs of the US defense sector.
-Unfortunately, most of the economists with relevant expertise - in the economics of immigration - seem to be largely unaware of these national security-related efforts, presumably in part because economists have generally played less of a role in national defense
+However, in recent years the key policy efforts aimed at changing the number and characteristics of foreign nationals allowed to enter the United States have been raised not in the context of immigration policy discussions but rather have been articulated by the national security community as potential pathways for meeting the science and engineering workforce needs of the US defense sector.
+Most of the economists with relevant expertise-in the economics of immigrationseem to be largely unaware of these national security-related efforts, presumably in part because economists have generally played less of a role in national defense and national security policy discussions.
+As a result, economics research has largely failed to keep pace with producing the types of facts and evidence that are needed to lay the groundwork for informed policy decisions in this area.
+The goal of this paper is to provide some context for this recent set of executive and legislative branch efforts and to highlight specific examples of topics where additional research by economists would be valuable for informing more evidence-based policy discussions in the coming years.